hai0103/courier-management/README.md

-# Apalca Front-end Project
+# Front-end Project

-This is one of Apalca Front-end Project
+This is one of Front-end Project

 ## Installation